webcane/hello-spring-boot-aws-secrets/README.md

 # hello-spring-boot-aws-secrets
 A Spring Boot example application demonstrating how to populate Spring configuration from AWS Secrets Manager and Parameter Store.

-# setup
+# Setup

+## Prerequisites
-- install awscli if not installed
+- install docker, awscli and jq if not installed
 ```bash
 brew install awscli
 ```

+## Configuration properties
-- create env files with necessary properties
+- create env files with configuration properties using `UPPER_SNAKE_CASE` naming conventions
     - `./env/secrets.env`
     - `./env/params.env`

   use comments if necessary on a new line only

+## Running
-- run the application
+- start LocalStack and the application with Docker Compose
 ```bash
 docker compose up
 ```